 - It’s kind of like a river disco!
 Every night, Memphis’ iconic Hernando de Soto and Harahan bridges are LIT with state-of-the-art LED lights, so make your way downtown, bring a speaker, and dance it out—or don’t.
 You can sit and watch if you want to, too!

 - 123 S. Main St.

 - The Center for Southern Folklore is a nonprofit organization where the heritage of the South meets the cultural crossroads of Memphis.
 The center often hosts live music events, art shows and storytelling sessions, and is always open for guests to pop in for free.

-- Built in the 1930s and recognized as the site of Elvis’ first professional rock ‘n’ roll show, the Levitt Shell is an outdoor performing arts pavilion located centrally in Overton Park.
+- Built in the 1930s and recognized as the site of Elvis’ first professional rock ‘n’ roll show, the Overton Park Shell is an outdoor performing arts pavilion located centrally in Overton Park.

 - Keep an eye out for an upcoming programming they’ve planned!

 - 163 Beale St.

 - A. Schwabs, established in 1876, is the only remaining original business on Beale Street.
 Its three floors are filled with store relics, voodoo powders, Memphis music, retro toys and the largest collection of hats in town—making it perfect for browsing around.
 They’ve even got an old fashioned soda fountain so you can travel back in time for a milkshake or two!

-- A. Schwab is open Monday through Wednesday, 12PM.-5PM.; Thursday, 12PM-6PM; Friday and Saturday, 12PM-8PM and Sunday, 11AM-5PM.
+- A. Schwab is open Sunday & Monday, 12PM-5PM.; Thursday, 12PM-5PM; Friday and Saturday, 12PM-7PM.

 - You’re never too far from a mural in Memphis!
 Seriously, if you go out walking long enough, you’re bound to find a public work of art that’ll make a beautiful backdrop for all of your photos and selfies.